An apprenticeship is an excellent pathway to an industry career – ready to move?

 |+ Is there any financial help for me?|

-The Government Australian Apprenticeships or Centrelink websites are good sources for this information.
+The Australian Apprenticeships financial-information and Centrelink websites are good sources for this information.

 |+ When I find an apprenticeship what do I do next?|

-The AAC is the main body who will assist you during your apprenticeship with any issues you may have with employers, studying, finances, or work placement.
+The AASN is the main body who will assist you during your apprenticeship with any issues you may have with employers, studying, finances, or work placement.

 Once we have received your DELTA number, an Apprentice Coordinator from the appropriate Melbourne Polytechnic department will contact you to commence your training as soon as possible.